Devansh682/Tic-Tac-Toe-using-QR-Scanner/README.md

 # Tic-Tac-Toe with QR Code Scanner

 This is a simple implementation of the popular game Tic-Tac-Toe with an added functionality of using a QR code scanner to play.
-The project uses OpenCV and pyzbar libraries for the webcam and QR code scanning functionality, and the game logic is implemented using the minimax algorithm.
+The project uses OpenCV and pyzbar libraries for the webcam and QR code scanning functionality, and the game logic is implemented using minimax algorithm.

 ## Installation